callan321/Sylink/README.md

 - Refresh tokens are not yet implemented
 - Email confirmation is not enforced
 - Authentication middleware is not fully configured for production

+# WebAPI Backend – Onion Architecture

+This project is a modular .NET Core Web API built with long-term maintainability and real-world deployment in mind.
+It follows a Onion Architecture with a pragmatic setup suitable for solo or small team development.

+---

+## Architecture Overview

+The app is split into clear layers, each with its own responsibility.
+This makes it easier to test, swap infrastructure, and avoid spaghetti code over time.

+### `Api/` – Presentation Layer

+- Contains controllers and middleware
+- Responsible for handling HTTP requests and responses
+- Should not contain any business logic

+### `Application/` – Use Cases & Business Logic

+- Contains services, interfaces, request/response models, and validation
+- Coordinates business processes and workflows
+- Doesn’t know or care about infrastructure

+### `Domain/` – Core Models

+- Just plain C# classes`
+- No external dependencies
+- Represents business rules and structures

+### `Infrastructure/` – Implementations

+- Connects to real systems: EF Core, JWT, email, etc.
+- Implements the interfaces defined in `Application/`
+- Swappable and mockable

+### `Startup/` – App Composition

+- Wires everything together
+- Registers services and middleware
+- Keeps `Program.cs` minimal and focused

+---

+## Why This Structure?

+- Clear separation of responsibilities
+- Business logic can be tested without hitting the database
+- Easy to swap out infrastructure pieces (e.g. replace JWT system)
+- Scales well as new features are added
+- Works great with SPAs using secure cookie-based JWT auth

+This setup aims to balance **structure and flexibility** — especially helpful when working alone but building for the long term.

+## Why Not Identity `[Authorize]`?

+This app uses **cookie-based JWT authentication** designed for SPA clients (e.g., Angular):

+- **Access Token**: Short-lived, stored in an `HttpOnly` cookie
+- **Refresh Token**: Stored separately, tied to DB entries, and allows token renewal

+Because this app uses custom refresh tokens and a stateless JWT flow, Identity's built-in auth pipeline doesn't directly apply.
+Instead:

+- Middleware handles JWT validation
+- Manual claims extraction enables custom context
+- Refresh token validation is done in `AuthService`

+This gives full control over auth mechanics while keeping things simple.

+---

 ### Phase 1: Auth Backend